jeffknupp/sandman/README.rst

                 return False
             return True

-With ``sandman``, (almost) zero boilerplate code is required.
+With ``sandman``, zero boilerplate code is required.
+In fact, using ``sandmanctl``, **no code is required at all**.
 Your existing database structure and schema is introspected and your database tables magically get a RESTful API and admin interface.
-For each table, ``sandman`` creates:
+For each table, ``sandman``
+creates:

 -  proper endpoints
 -  support for a configurable set of HTTP verbs